-Under Health & Safety Code 11359, it is illegal for anyone to possess for sale any marijuana, or any part of it.
+Health & Safety Code 11359 makes it illegal for anyone to possess for sale any marijuana.

-If you are charged with illegally possessing marijuana for sale, the prosecutor must prove the following to establish that you are guilty under California Health & Safety Code Section 11359:
+If you are charged with illegally possessing marijuana for sale, the prosecutor must prove the following to establish that you are guilty.

 - You knew of its presence2; and you knew of the substance’s nature or character as a controlled substance3;